 A colleague in Oregon was hired through a sub-award to Oregon State University to compile the survey data from the Pacific Northwest virtual conference held in 2021.
 The resulting fact sheets are attached to this report.

 We just completed the first of the sub-regional conference a couple weeks ago.
 We have evaluated the survey data from that program yet.
 Each sub regional conference will have a final session where participants are broken into separate zoom meetings to identify topics and attempt to form working groups.
 This was to be done in person when this project was planned.
 After the first sub-regional meeting we found forming working groups from people who don't know each other meeting virtually is quite difficult.
 We will have to work on how to evaluate whether groups formed successfully as the project continues.

 Face of SARE

 The large WSARE regional survey had the SARE logo and listed SARE as a partner with UI and OSU.
-Marketing materials for the regional webinar conference have SARE logo.
-At the beginning of each session of the Intermountain Sub-Regional conference I acknowledged the funding for the program was provided by SARE.
-I will make sure the other sub regional conferences yet to happen do the same.
+Marketing materials for the regional webinars and tours have SARE logo.
+At the beginning of each session of the Intermountain and PNW Sub-Regional conferences I acknowledged the funding for the program was provided by SARE.
+I requested colleagues in California and Hawaii acknowledge SARE as the funding supporter for those programs.